 During the resume, you can add it as a category under your experience.

 Include a note about the benefits.
-If you want to be flexible on salary, but you want to pay good compensation.
+If you want to be flexible on salary, but want to pay good compensation.
 Therefore, you can include a note about the benefits.
-You might mention, “I am open on my salary range, especially when I am expected to well-compensated with my other admissible benefits.”
+You might mention, “I am open to my salary range, especially when I am expected to be well-compensated with my other admissible benefits.”

 With this, you give the contract less.
-The employer does not know that you do not know what you do before, you can go back on your salary.
+If the employer does not know that you do not know what you do before, you can go back on your salary.

 However, if the person who shows your resume thinks that you expect a certain salary, it can not call you too much and if you are not less than the company, then you are not entitled to all the money.
 Because you’ve already named your price.

-Basically, you tell them how much you want to give them to them that they want to sell them to your services and skills, with expected salary CV sample.
+Basically, you tell them how much you want to give them and that they want to sell them your services and skills, with the expected salary CV sample.

 It will be smart with it.
 Indeed, only when you are required to include salary history or need, it specifically requests it.
 Even if you ask the company you can stop it, but you may not get an interview.
 However, if it is not requested, do not add it.

 Find full disclosure requirements.
 Some companies may expect you to pay your exact salary for each job you do.
 Generally, they remember this requirement in the description of the job.